 The 2016 China expert consensus advocates that for individuals with a ten year arteriosclerotic cardiovascular disease (ASCVD)5 risk of greater than or equal to 10%, aspirin should be used for the primary prevention of CVD.

-Secondary Prevention of stroke prevention in China
+Secondary prevention of stroke prevention in China

 The Chinese clinical guidelines for the secondary prevention of ischemic stroke and TIA recommend an optimal dosage of aspirin between 75 and 150 mg/day.
-A combination of aspirin and clopidogrel for 21 days is recommended for patients with minor stroke or high-risk TIA within 24 h of onset6.
+A combination of aspirin and clopidogrel for 21 days is recommended for patients with minor stroke or high-risk TIA within 24 hours of onset6.
 These recommendations are based on the CHANCE trial7.

-References CVD Prevention
+References CVD prevention

 1.Chin J Cardiol, March 2012; Vol 40 No 3.